Puerto Rico profile

 Neither a state nor independent, the island has been a US territory since 1898.

-Everyone born on the island is an American citizen and holds a US passport but cannot vote in US presidential elections.
+Everyone born on the island is an American citizen and holds a US passport.
+However, residents cannot vote in US presidential elections, unless they are registered to vote in one of the 50 states.

 Puerto Rican culture is a blend of Amerindian Taino, Spanish and African influences with Spanish being the island's first language.